Gamma World 2754

 Will humanity lift itself by it’s bootstraps and once again toil up the ladder from barbarism, or is this the closing chapter in our history?
 Are the creations of mankind, spawn of the great research laboratories of the 25th and 26th centuries, our logical and inevitable successors?
 Why did the shining civilizations of earth self-destruct just as they embarked on the greatest adventure, the triumphant moment enabled by all the science, capital and culture amassed over millennia of struggle?
 These are the questions to be answered, but the unforgiving wasteland must be conquered before yielding its secrets.
 The first problem is survival, then power, then knowledge…if you can live that long.

 Gamma World 2754 is a campaign of post-apocalyptic adventure based on a heavily modified and extended version of the original 2nd Edition ‘Gamma World’ rules published by TSR in 1983.
 PDFs of the original rules, new enhancements and rules modifications will be made available to players.
-In general the rules have been modernized and greatly expanded.
+In general the rules have been modernized and greatly expanded. * 2014 update: material from The Mutant Epoch rpg is finding it’s way into the mix.

 - Campaign Elements